 Verizon has announced in its Data breach report of 2014 that 99% of breaches targeted POS system were from external sources.
 POS attack remained on the top three attacks in the year of 2013.
 Accommodation with 75% ratio and Food services with 31% ratio was the highest targeted industry.
 All POS attacks resulted in data exfiltration.

 POS Systems & Security Issues:

 As we saw, that attacker can easily install malware on the POS system due to the vulnerability of the POS operating system.
 Such attacks could lead to severe data breaches and require quick action too.
 Here are some serious issues in the POS system that could welcome attackers to perform data theft.

 The Payment Card Industry Data Security Standard (PCI DSS) related to POS systems do not need to be implemented network segmentation as it reduces the scope of CDE (card data environment) and the PCI DSS assessment.
 POS system must allow software updates and maintenance, which allow data to be exported to other external payment processors.

 Point-to-Point Encryption (P2PE):

-Many Point-Of-Sale systems are still using window XP and it must be replaced with the current OS version as older OS have more chances of being exploited.
-The dead line for window XP was on April 8, 2014; but Microsoft will continue to provide updates to their anti-malware signatures and engines for window XP till July 14, 2015.
-Attackers can easily execute malware on such outdated OS.
+Many Point-Of-Sale systems are still using window XP and it must be replaced with the current OS version as older OS has more chances of being exploited.
+The deadline for window XP was on April 8, 2014; but Microsoft will continue to provide updates to their anti-malware signatures and engines for window XP till July 14, 2015.
+Attackers can easily execute the malware on such an outdated OS.

 Less usage of EMV:

-The use of conventional magnetic stripe card is the main cause of data theft.
-You should consider some advance cars like Europay, MasterCard, and VISA (EMV) etc…, Which includes additional security layer chip and PIN.
+The use of a conventional magnetic stripe card is the main cause of data theft.
+You should consider some advanced cars like Europay, MasterCard, and VISA (EMV), etc…, Which includes additional security layer chip and PIN.
 These cards use embedded microprocessors to offer strong security and it is difficult to clone.

 POS Protection against Attacks: